-Cost: General pricing information to determine if it is worth investing additional time exploring your offering based on their available or potential financial resources / budget.
+Cost: General pricing information to determine if it is worth investing additional time exploring your offering based on their available or potential financial resources/budget.

-Risk: How credible and reliable are the Seller and the Company now and after the sale throughout the term of the contract?
+Risk: How credible and reliable are the Sellers and the Company now and after the sale throughout the term of the contract?
 Are any other Companies or Prospects within my vertical industry I respect who are using the product?

-2. Invest the time it takes to become highly proficient at communicating through exciting short stories on how your offering came about, how your offering / company is different and better than competitors, how your offering is delivering high value for comparable Prospects and how well your company is supporting clients.
+2. Invest the time it takes to become highly proficient at communicating through exciting short stories on how your offering came about, how your offering/company is different and better than competitors, how your offering is delivering high value for comparable Prospects and how well your company is supporting clients.

-3. Before an initial sales meeting understand the role / persona of the Prospect, take the time to visit their web site, understand the business they are in and try to locate online any current trends or news about their company you can converse about if it is relevant to your solution.
+3. Before an initial sales meeting understand the role/persona of the Prospect, take the time to visit their web site, understand the business they are in and try to locate online any current trends or news about their company you can converse about if it is relevant to your solution.

 4. Once you have researched your Prospect custom tailor your conversation and/or product demonstration to make it as relevant as possible for the Prospect.

-5. When in the first sales meeting, lead an interactive two way conversation.
+5. When in the first sales meeting, lead an interactive two-way conversation.
 Listen and identify what the Prospect most wants to know.
-Then answer the questions succinctly but by telling brief stories instead of delivering a one way general sales pitch.
+Then answer the questions succinctly but by telling brief stories instead of delivering a one-way general sales pitch.
 Communicate passion and excitement as you answer their questions with your short stories.